BinFlush/striptest/README.md

 ### Extended example
-Let's say our metronome has a range from 30-300 bpm, and that we previously obtained a good exposure at 8 seconds, but the contrast needed modification such that we know that the 8-second exposure might be slightly underexposed at the new contrast setting.
+Let's say our metronome has a range from 30-200 bpm, and that we previously obtained a good exposure at 8 seconds, but the contrast needed modification such that we know that the 8-second exposure might be slightly underexposed at the new contrast setting.
 We can do the following:
 We make a 5-step teststrip where we place the base of 8 seconds at the first step, and do increments of 1/6 stops from there.
-Furthermore, we are doing a local teststrip, so each step is a full exposure.
+Furthermore, we are doing a cumulative teststrip, so each step builds upon the next.
+For cumulative counting, it is often easier to set the divisions to 1, so we count every beat.
 This will result in the following output:
 ```
-$ python striptest.py -b 8 -n 5 -p 1 -s 6 -tmin 30 -tmax 300 --local
+$ python striptest.py -b 8 -n 5 -p 1 -s 6 -tmin 30 -tmax 300 -c -d 1

-TEMPO 255
+TEMPO 180
-Count every 4th beat
+Count every beat

      Count      Stops    Seconds   Target Sec   % of stepsize Error
-     8+2/4          0      8.000        8.000       0.0%
+    24              0      8.000        8.000       0.0%
-     9+2/4       +1/6      8.941        8.980      -3.7%
+     3           +1/6      9.000        8.980       2.0%
-    10+3/4       +2/6     10.118       10.079       3.3%
+     3           +2/6     10.000       10.079      -6.8%
-    12           +3/6     11.294       11.314      -1.5%
+     4           +3/6     11.333       11.314       1.5%
-    13+2/4       +4/6     12.706       12.699       0.5%
+     4           +4/6     12.667       12.699      -2.2%
 ```

 ## Installation